-For the general jewellery or antiques dealer, a Moissanite tester is highly unlikely to test Moissanite as diamond (which would cause the dealer to spend money on a near-worthless stone), but on very rare ocassions it might test a Type II diamond as 'Moissanite'.
-Testers to distinguish Type II diamonds cost a few thousand pounds.
+For the general jewellery or antiques dealer, a Moissanite tester is highly unlikely to test Moissanite as diamond (which would cause the dealer to spend money on a near-worthless stone), but on very rare occasions it might test a Type II diamond as 'Moissanite'.
+There are special testers that will distinguish Type II diamonds cost a few thousand pounds.

 MOISSANITE TESTERS AND UV (Ultra Violet light)